Azure/azure-service-operator/.github/ISSUE_TEMPLATE/epic-template.md

 - Development of an Azure Service operator using Kubebuilder which creates a CRD for <Azure service name>

-- An user should be able to deploy/delete/update the resource
+- A user should be able to deploy/delete/update the resource

 - We'll use Azure Go SDK for the resource management/creation